 While urban resettlement programmes are widespread, the social and economic impacts of resettlement and relocation on individuals, society and urban regions are not well understood either by experts or by those enacting them.

 There are several factors which differentiate relocation and resettlement.
 As defined for this research, resettlement is a major integrated, comprehensive movement of people and families which normally involves significant distance between the origin and new location.
 Resettlement involves not only new housing and services but also new social and economic relations, and new challenges such as access to work and social cohesion.
 Relocation, meanwhile, refers to short-distance, non-systematic movements of families or individuals from hazard-prone locations to nearby areas.
 Relocation therefore involves less upheaval in terms of access to work and social networks.
-This research will consider both.
+This research has considered both.

 Updates and resources

 The Indian component of this project was covered in the July 2015 Issue of SouthAsiaDisasters.net, published by the All India Disaster Mitigation Institute (AIDMI).